gailium119/Minesweeper/README.md

 Most of the process is done using static analysis without using a decompiler.
 I wanted to read lots of assembly code.

+Update: Used XP Minesweeper source code from leaked source, adjusted to MSVC v143
 ## TODO

 - Create documentation